MuxCo

 MuxCo is an operator of digital radio in the United Kingdom.
-It is, in joint ventures, the licensee for local DAB ensembles in various parts of England and Wales.
-It is owned by Arqiva, Bauer Radio and Folder Media (owners of Fun Kids).
-It acquired several licences since 2008, and launched service in 2013.
+It is, in joint ventures, the operator of twelve local DAB ensembles in various parts of England and Wales.
+MuxCo is owned by Arqiva and Folder Media.

-"MuxCo Suffolk Ltd" is a joint venture between MuxCo, Nation Broadcasting and launched on 30 September 2016.
+MuxCo initially partnered with local radio groups to bid for each local multiplex.
+It remains a shareholder in nine of them, whilst North West Wales and Mid and West Wales are now owned by Nation Broadcasting and the Channel Islands by Tindle CI Broadcasting.
+It continues to manage them on their behalf.